What is a Life Coach and what do life coaches do? It's a question that's going to pop up all the time and here's how you can learn to answer

 In summary, because coaching is often taken up by other professionals as a valuable 'add on' to their skills there can be a natural and often beneficial crossover of those skills during the course of the coach/relationship.

-The main thing to understand is that professional coaches have credible Life Coaching Qualifications, and have trained at a recognised Life Coaching School to obtain a separate skill-set from say, psychology, NLP (Neurolinguistic Programming), Practitioners or business consultants.
+The main thing to understand is that professional coaches have trained at a recognised Life Coaching School to obtain a separate skill-set from say, psychology, NLP (Neurolinguistic Programming), Practitioners or business consultants.
+Here are the questions you should ask to find the best life coaching certification program for you.

 Coaching also differs from training and teaching in that it is client led, with the client needs setting the agenda rather than a set program.